 First visit

-During a medical termination, the medication you will be given is a tablet called Mifepristone.
+During a medical abortion, the medication you will be given is a tablet called Mifepristone.
 This is the start of your treatment.
-The medication works by altering the hormone balance needed for pregnancy to continue.
+The medication works by blocking the pregnancy hormone.

 You will be asked to remain in hospital for approximately one hour after taking this tablet.
 This is to make sure you are not sick.
 If you are sick during this time you will be required to take the medication again.